Chance0018/calculator-test-plan/Test-Cases.scenarios.md

 - How long does the battery last when in continuous use.
 - After battery has been drained how long does it have to charge to turn back on.
 - After battery has been drained how long does it have to charge to be able to use it for a long period of time.
-- In a well lit room with no windows does the battery charge.
+- In a well-lit room with no windows does the battery charge.
-- In a well lit room with no windows does the calculator charge proactivly while in use.
+- In a well-lit room with no windows does the calculator charge proactively while in use.
-- In a well lit room with windows does the calculator charge proactivly while in use.
+- In a well-lit room with windows does the calculator charge proactively while in use.
 - How much of the solar strip needs to be exposed for it too charge.
 - Does the solar strip work if the calculator is upside down.
 - If you press a key too hard does it become stuck.
-- If you press any key repetitivly an excessive amount of times (20,000) does it still function correctly.
+- If you press any key repetitively an excessive amount of times (20,000) does it still function correctly.

 Functions:
 - On/Clear
 - Does the "On" button turn the display on.
 - When the calculator is already on does it clear the display when you press "Clear".
 - What remains on the display after selecting "Clear".
 - Does "Clear" work the same after each type of function.
 - Do you have to press the "On" key to activate the device or do other keys work as well.
 - After turning the calculator on with the "On" key does it open the default display or the last function you were working on.
 - Addition
 - When you press the "Addition" key does it display the symbol.
-    - Are you able to use the "Addition" key before or without any value keys to recieve a value as an answer.
+- Are you able to use the "Addition" key before or without any value keys to receive a value as an answer.
 - Can you compute multiple additions at a single time before selecting the equal sign.
-    - When a addition sequence uses a decimal point does the decimal stay accurate or does it move unintended.
+- When an addition sequence uses a decimal point does the decimal stay accurate or does it move unintended.
 - Does the calculator allow you to continue to use the addition function after the display has reached its limit.
 - Does the "Addition" key work as intended when combined with other functions.
-    - Does the "Addition" key work as intended with any value key.
+- Does the "Addition" key work as intend with any value key.
 - Subtraction
 - When you press the "Subtraction" key does it display the symbol.
-    - Are you able to use the "Subtraction" key before or without any value keys to recieve a value as an answer.
+- Are you able to use the "Subtraction" key before or without any value keys to receive a value as an answer.
 - Can you compute multiple subtractions at a single time before selecting the equal sign.
 - When a subtraction sequence uses a decimal point does the decimal stay accurate or does it move unintended.
 - Does the calculator allow you to continue to use the "Subtraction" function after the display has reached its limit.
 - Does the "Subtraction" key work as intended when combined with other functions.
-    - Does the "Subtraction" key work as intended with any value key.
+- Does the "Subtraction" key work as intend with any value key.
 - Multiplication
 - When you press the "Multiplication" key does it display the symbol.
-    - Are you able to use the "Multiplication" key before or without any value keys to recieve a value as an answer.
+- Are you able to use the "Multiplication" key before or without any value keys to receive a value as an answer.
 - Can you compute multiple multiplication functions at a single time before selecting the equal sign.
 - When a multiplication sequence uses a decimal point does the decimal stay accurate or does it move unintended.
 - Does the calculator allow you to continue to use the "Multiplication" function after the display has reached its limit.
 - Does the "Multiplication" key work as intended when combined with other functions.
-    - Does the "Multiplication" key work as intended with any value key.
+- Does the "Multiplication" key work as intend with any value key.
 - Division
 - When you press the "Division" key does it display the symbol.
-    - Are you able to use the "Division" key before or without any value keys to recieve a value as an answer.
+- Are you able to use the "Division" key before or without any value keys to receive a value as an answer.
 - Can you compute multiple divisions at a single time before selecting the equal sign.
 - When a division sequence uses a decimal point does the decimal stay accurate or does it move unintended.
 - Does the calculator allow you to continue to use the "Division" function after the display has reached its limit.
 - Does the "Division" key work as intended when combined with other functions.
-    - Does the "Division" key work as intended with any value key.
+- Does the "Division" key work as intend with any value key.
 - Decimal Point
 - Does the calculator need a value in order to add a decimal.
 - Does the decimal point display correctly.
-    - What is the displays max amount of numerals it can display to the left of the decimal point.
+- What are the displays max number of numerals it can display to the left of the decimal point.
-    - What is the displays max amount of numerals it can display to the right of the decimal point.
+- What are the displays max number of numerals it can display to the right of the decimal point.
 - Does the calculator round up when using a decimal.
 - All Numerals (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)
 - Does the numeral display correctly
 - Does the numeral display correctly when paired with other numerals.
 - Does the numeral compute properly with the function keys.
 - Equal Sign
 - Does the "Equal Sign" need a value or operation to display a value when pressed.

 display:
 - How accurate is the display when displaying each numeral.
 - Is the display easy to see regarding brightness.
 - Is it easy to distinguish the difference between each numeral.
-- Does the display react correctly when a numeral or numerals are key'd.
+- Does the display react correctly when a numeral or numerals are keyed.
-- Does the display react correctly when a opertation is key'd.
+- Does the display react correctly when an operation is keyed.
 - How many numerals/characters can be displayed at a time.
-- What is displayed when you try and compute past the displays limitations.
+- What is displayed when you try and compute past the display’s limitations.
 - When using a decimal is it easy to distinguish.
 - When using a decimal does the display place in the correct place.
-- When you key "Clear" does it remove all previous numerals and/or funtions.
+- When you key "Clear" does it remove all previous numerals and/or functions.
 - After selecting "Clear" what is displayed.
 - Is there a default value that displays.